 - Criminal investigation (external agency/police) - Safeguarding investigation (external agency) - A disciplinary investigation (internal process) and where appropriate, suspension of the employee or volunteer pending the outcome of further investigations.
+External contractors may have their contracts terminated.

 If we dismiss or remove a person from our organisation (or may have done so had they not left), because they have harmed or posed a risk of harm to a vulnerable person, we will ensure we comply with our Legal duty to refer the person to the Disclosure and Barring Service.